RyDe4/CRB_Bioinformatics_Workshops_2025/bash_command_cheat_sheet.md

 `grep -P "pattern" <file name>` Searches for the specified regex pattern in the specified file using the Perl regex engine.
 Only lines containing a match are output, with the matching portion of the line highlighted in red.
 `grep -P -o "pattern" <file name>` Searches for the specified regex pattern in the specified file using the Perl regex engine.
 The `-o` option causes only the matching portions of each line to be output.

+## File Compression and Integrity

+`gzip <file name>` Compresses the specified file into gzip format.
+`gunzip <file name>` Decompress the specified gzipped file.
+`zcat <file name>` View a gzipped compressed file without decompressing it.
+`md5sum <file name>` Generate an md5sum for the specified file.
+`md5sum -c <md5sum files>` Read in a file containing md5sums and the file each sum is associated with, and verify that each file has the expected md5sum on your current system.
+`sum <file name` Calculate a checksum for the specified file.
+Similar to md5sum, but uses a different algorithm.